 The Computer Engineering, Electrical Engineering, and General Engineering programs at Seattle Pacific are accredited by the engineering Accreditation Commission of ABET.
 SPU also offers several engineering scholarships.
 Find out more at spu.edu/scholarships.

 Get the inside scoop

-SPU’s magazine, etc, is more than a name—it’s SPU’s vision: to engage the culture and change the world.
+SPU’s online story hub, etc, is more than a name—it’s SPU’s vision: to engage the culture and change the world.
 Serving as a bridge between the SPU community and high school and college students, etc tells the stories that make us uniquely SPU.
 Read it by visiting spu.edu/etc.

 Denominational affiliation: SPU is an independent university founded in 1891 by the Free Methodist Church of North America.
 Students and faculty represent more than 50 Christian denominations.

 Location: SPU’s 43-acre campus is located in a residential neighborhood on the north slope of Queen Anne Hill, 10 minutes from downtown Seattle.
 SPU also owns and operates a wilderness campus and field station on Blakely Island and a seaside campus/retreat facility on Whidbey Island.